Glorious First of June: French Navy

 In contrast to their British counterparts, the French Navy was in a state of confusion.
 Although the quality of the fleet's ships was high, the fleet hierarchy was riven by the same crises that had torn through France since the Revolution five years earlier.
 Consequently, the high standard of ships and ordnance was not matched by that of the available crews, which were largely untrained and inexperienced.
-With the Terror resulting in the death or dismissal of many senior French sailors and officers, political appointees and conscripts—many of whom had never been to sea at all, let alone in a fighting vessel—filled the Atlantic fleet.
+With the Terror resulting in the death or dismissal of many senior French sailors and officers, political appointees and conscripts—many of whom had never been to sea at all, let alone in a fighting vessel—filled the Atlantic Squadron.